ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-03-15-contrast-pairs.md

 | [Berkeley Nest Lab's Nectar Dataset](https://huggingface.co/datasets/berkeley-nest/Nectar)                                                                   | Preference ranking dataset for training the Starling 7B reward model ([Zhu et al., 2023](https://starling.cs.berkeley.edu/)), and consequently, the Starling 7B language model.                                                                 |

 <!-- talk about elo ranking for matchup-type datasets -->
+For OpenAI's Summarize and SHP, the preferences are in the form of individual matchups.
+To get the canonical chosen and rejected responses, I used the [Elo rating system](https://en.wikipedia.org/wiki/Elo_rating_system) to obtain the top and bottom completions.

 ## Computing embeddings

+The figure below shows my process:

 ## Findings